We are Unitarian Universalists

 This video gives an overview of Unitarian Universalism.
 Get to know us!
 The video is also on YouTube with subtitles here:

 What is Unitarian Universalism?

 Unitarian Universalism is a caring, open-minded religion that encourages you to seek your own spiritual path.
 Our faith draws on many religious sources, welcoming people with different beliefs.
 We are united by shared values, not by creed or dogma.
 UU congregations are places where people gather to nurture their spirits and put their faith into action by helping to make our communities—and the world—a better place.

-The Unitarian Universalist Association’s seven principles express the shared values that UUA congregations affirm and promote.
+The Unitarian Universalist Association’s eight principles express the shared values that UUA congregations affirm and promote.
 They are:

 Beliefs & Values

 Unitarian Universalism is a theologically diverse religion, in which members support one another in the search for truth and meaning.
 As members of a non-creedal religious tradition, Unitarian Universalists may also identify as Atheist, Agnostic, Buddhist, Christian, Hindu, Humanist, Muslim, Pagan, or with other philosophical or religious traditions.